ordina-jworks/ordina-jworks.github.io/_posts/2023-06-01-vuzix-and-how-to-use-it.md

 The database consists of an RDS resource in AWS which is running a Postgres 15 engine.
 Before we can begin setting up our RDS instance we have to decide how we’re going to handle the network situation.
-We want to put our RDS in a VPC (Virtual Private Cloud)to keep it secure inside our public Cloud, we can specify this using an `aws_db_subnet_group`.
+We want to put our RDS in a VPC (Virtual Private Cloud) to keep it secure inside our public Cloud, we can specify this using an `aws_db_subnet_group`.
-We also need a couple other resources to optimally setup the RDS like an `aws_db_parameter_group` and an `aws_security_group`.
+We also need a couple other resources to optimally set up the RDS like an `aws_db_parameter_group` and an `aws_security_group`.

 In the `aws_db_subnet_group` we just need to define our subnets and AWS will automatically recognize the correct VPC.